Francely Lomboto

-Francely Lomboto (born 2 July 2000) is an Irish footballer who plays as a winger for Glenavon.
+Francely Lomboto (born 2 July 2000) is an Irish professional footballer who plays as a winger for League of Ireland Premier Division club Galway United.

 Early life

 Lomboto was born on 2 July 2000 in Galway, Ireland and is of Democratic Republic of the Congo descent through his parents.
 A native of Galway, Ireland, he attended the Institute of Technology, Sligo in the Republic of Ireland, where he studied business.

 Career

 Galway United

 As a youth player, Lomboto joined the youth academy of Galway Hibernians.
 In 2020, he signed for Galway United.
 Ahead of the 2021 season, he suffered a leg injury.
 Irish news website Galway Beo wrote in 2022 that he "matured into a dangerous attacking wideman" while playing for the club.
 During the 2023 season, he helped the club achieve promotion from the second tier to the top flight.

 Sligo Rovers

 In November 2024, he signed for Sligo Rovers for the 2025 season.
 On 23 June 2025, he scored the winner in a 2–1 victory over his former side Galway United with a Backheel finish through the goalkeeper's legs.